atreyu1968/kdp-optimizer/replit.md

     *   **Aura Unlimited (KENP Analysis)**: Imports and aggregates monthly KENP data for trend analysis, providing book-level insights and recommendations (Boost, Optimize Metadata, Increase Promotion, Hold).
 Automatically fills missing months with 0 values to accurately detect declining trends.
 Import dialog with dual callbacks: `onImportComplete` triggers explicit refetch of queries, `onClose` handles dialog dismissal.
     *   **Aura Ventas (Sales Analysis)**: Processes combined sales data, discriminating by book type and currency, and offering recommendations based on sales performance (Raise Price, Optimize, Increase Promotion, Hold).
 Currency-segregated metrics prevent mixing royalties across USD/EUR/GBP.
 Integrated import button with explicit data refresh after import completion.
     *   **Aura Seudónimos**: Provides consolidated pseudonym management with grouped books, key metrics, and direct navigation to detailed analytics.
 Implements ASIN-based deduplication with metadata merging (unique marketplaces, longest subtitle, earliest publish date) to prevent duplicate book listings.
     *   **Book Events System**: Tracks promotional activities and optimizations to correlate with performance changes.
+Uses `z.coerce.date()` in `insertBookEventSchema` to accept date strings from HTML input type="date" and convert them automatically to Date objects for PostgreSQL timestamp storage.
     *   **Calendar Integration**: Imported KDP books can be added to the publications calendar system.
 When a book is added, a "dummy" manuscript is created with status "published", and publication records are generated for each marketplace.
 Books already in the calendar are indicated with a "Ver en Calendario" button.

 ## External Dependencies